Inlay (guitar): Fretboard

 Some popular fretboard inlays include rhombuses, parallelograms, isosceles trapezoids, shark fins and rectangles.
-Circular markers are the easiest and least expensive to produce, because drilling circular indentations and cutting circular inlays (from sheets or rods) require the least time and resources.
+Circular (dot) markers are the easiest and least expensive to produce, because drilling circular indentations and cutting circular inlays (from sheets or rods) require the least time and resources.
 They are typically of a color contrasting with the color of the fretboard: For example, whereas a luthier might use black for a light-colored fretboard such as maple, that same luthier would likely use white, silver, or mother-of-pearl for a fretboard made of a darker wood such as rosewood or ebony.

 Many manufacturers use a distinct shape for their fret markers to create a brand identity to set themselves apart from competitors.
 Gibson uses isosceles trapezoids while Fender uses dots; PRS famously uses simplified silhouettes of various bird species as fret markers for most of their guitar models.
 Others include lightning bolts, letters and numbers.

 Smaller dots are also usually inlaid into the upper edge of the fretboard or the neck to be more visible to the player who views the instrument from the side.

 LEDs or optical fiber can be employed to illuminate the markers.
 This is mostly employed by players who perform in front of live audiences where the lighting is either insufficient or constantly changing.